-Offered to: Students who have completed Algebra I (in high school or in 8th grade) Much of geometry is about measuring.
+Offered to: Students who have completed Algebra I

+Much of geometry is about measuring.
 The prefix geo- means "earth" and the suffix-metry means "measure."
 Geometry is also about shapes, their properties, and relationships.
 Furthermore, geometry is closely related with other branches of mathematics such as algebra, logic, probability, and trigonometry.
 Understanding the logical structures of geometry is important to your success in this course.
 You will learn what it means to define a term, test a conjecture, and prove a theorem.
 You will see patterns, shapes, sizes, illusions, and similarities.
 Students are required to have a calculator for this class.